infinum/eightshift-docs/website/docs/basics/dynamic-import.md

   const selector = `.${blockJsClass}`;
   const elements = document.querySelectorAll(selector);

-  // This is the important part because if this condition is true this promise will resolve and your chink will be loaded in the DOM. if (!elements.length) {
+  // This is the important part - if this condition is true, this promise will resolve and your chunk will be loaded in the DOM. if (!elements.length) {
     return;
   }